Graudusk/callurl/README.md

 You need a Anax installation, before you can use this module.
 You can create a sample Anax installation, using the scaffolding utility [`anax-cli`](https://github.com/canax/anax-cli).

-Scaffold a sample Anax installation `anax-site-develop` into the directory `callurl`.
+Scaffold a sample Anax installation `anax create a ramverk1-me-v2` into the directory `callurl`.

 ```
-$ anax create callurl anax-site-develop
+$ anax create callurl anax create a ramverk1-me-v2
 $ cd callurl
 ```